MicrosoftDocs/learn/learn-pr/wwl-azure/explore-device-configuration-communication/includes/5-device-side-code-implementation.md

 The last line in the **for** loop sends the message to the **IoT Hub** by calling the `SendEventAsync` method.

+> [!TIP]
-**Tip:** One thing that is missing from this sample is any error handling.
+> One thing that is missing from this sample is any error handling.
 If communication issues arise, or the connection string is incorrect, this application will not fail gracefully.
 It is usually a good idea to include some basic error handling, even in prototypes applications.